 - Termly year group visits to church for worship.

 - Pupil-led worships held in church for significant events in the Christian calendar.

 We ensure strong links within our curriculum:

-- Bible story links to our Big Question curriculum and school values.
+- Bible story links to our Big Question learning and school values.

 - Many cross curricular links e.g. Music workshops and performances at Lichfield Cathedral.